 - Divide the dough into 16 pieces, using a kitchen scale for accuracy.
 Roll each piece into a ball and space them evenly apart on the prepared cookie sheet.

 - Place the tray inside a clean garbage bag.
 Inflate the bag and tuck the ends underneath the tray to seal.
-Set the tray in a warm place and let the buns prove for about 1 hour, until about doubled in size.
+Set the tray in a warm place and let the dough balls prove for about 1 hour, until about doubled in size.

 - About 10 minutes before the buns are done proving, preheat the oven to 375 F.